LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 <h5 style="text-align: right">Jacopo Dapueto s4345255 </h5>

 </br></br>
-In this assignement we have mapped the SIR model into a network.
-First, the SIR model has been applied to a small netwtork, *Karate Club Graph*, then, it is applied with a large network,*Facebook Circles*, that is the one of the other assignements.
+In this assignment we have mapped the **SIR model** into a network.
+First, the SIR model has been applied to a small network, *Karate Club Graph*, then, it is applied with a large network,*Facebook Circles*, that is the one of the other assignments.
+The SIR model simplify the mathematical modeling of infectious diseases.
+We have 3 different states:

+- **Susceptible (S)**.
+The healthy individuals, who have not yet contacted the virus.
+- **Infectious (I)**.
+Contagious individuals who have contacted the virus and hence they can infects other individuals.
+- **Recovered (R)**.
+Individuals who have recovered from the disease, not more infectious.

 ### Karate Club Graph

 Tante cose belle